Sport in India: Squash

-The game of Squash is not well known in the country.
-It has less exposure and has no countrywide infrastructure, although some Indians have achieved success at international levels.
+The game of Squash is becoming increasingly popular in the country.
+It is growing in exposure after successes of Indian squash players at major events including the Asian Games and Squash World Cup, with India winning two squash gold medals at the 2022 Asian Games, bronze at the 2023 Squash World Cup and gold at the 2025 Squash World Cup.

 Squash Rackets Federation of India (SRFI) is the national federation of Squash in India.
 SRFI annually organises 'SRFI National Squash championship', the 78th National was held in 2022.
 SRFI also organised a tour tournament.
 Joshna Chinappa is 18 time Indian national winner in NSC.

 The women's and men's Squash team represents India in international tournaments.
 In 2016 South Asian Games India men and women team won gold medals.

 In Squash world cup 2023, the India team reached semifinal but lost to Malaysia 3–0, before that they defeated Hong Kong and South Africa each with 4–0.
 Joshna Chinappa and Saurav Ghosal, alongside Tanvi Khanna and Abhay Singh was part of Indian team.

 In 2013 Ghoshal became the first Indian to get in top 20 ranking, he reach his career best rank 15.
 In 2012 Dipika Pallikal achieved the top 10 ranking in the world.